 - Talk with other adults about hosting alcohol-free youth events.
 Unity creates a tough, enforceable message.

 - Set a positive example.
 If you host a party, always serve alternative non-alcoholic beverages and do not let anyone drink and drive.

 - Stay home if a teen is a hosting a party in your home.
 Observe the activities and confiscate any alcohol that may be brought by party goers.

 - Report underage drinking to the police promptly.

-"Parents Who Host, Lose The Most: Don't be a party to teenage drinking" is a registered trademark of Drug Free Action Alliance and is used with permission.
+"Parents Who Host, Lose The Most: Don't be a party to teenage drinking" is a registered trademark of Prevention Action Alliance and is used with permission.